teamforage/forage-ios-sdk/README.md

 ### Create ForageSDK instance

-Initializing a ForageSDK instance, you need to provide the environment.
+To initialize a ForageSDK instance, you need to provide the environment.

 ```swift
 ForageSDK.setup(